 So don’t miss out – get involved and take out your magazine subscription now!

 The seed of doubt, once planted, grows in to the absolute certainty of an error and the only recourse is to check.

 Our regular look at what’s happening in the off-road world, events to go to, series updates, perhaps a book or DVD or two.

-Take one stunning bike, do some in-depth research and write it all down here in our Super Profile bit.
-The first in a short series of four.
+Take one stunning bike, do some in-depth research and write it all down here, in our Super Profile bit.
+When BSA went Triumph.

 Subscribe!
 Subscribe!
 Subscribe!

 As CDB is subscription only in the UK, you’ve either subscribed, nicked a mate’s copy or seen us at a show.
 If it’s one of the latter two… subscribe here.

 More from the all encompassing eye of one of the off-road world’s most senior journalists.
 Always thought-provoking, always interesting… what say you?